-My name is Doug Soltis, creator of Rock Solid Selling.
-Since 1985, I have worked in sales and marketing with a vision of revolutionizing the sales industry.
+My name is Doug Soltis, creator of Rock Solid Success.
+Since 1985, I have worked in sales and marketing with a vision of revolutionizing my industry.

 Fundamentally, sales is all about relationships and relationships are all forms of sales.
 I believe leadership is high-trust selling to employees and associates, and that friendship is high-trust selling to those around you.
-Rock Sold Selling is for everyone, because, at its core, it is about the importance of truth in relationships, both business and personal.
+Rock Solid Success is for everyone, because, at its core, it is about the importance of truth in relationships, both business and personal.

 - It’s time to guide tomorrow’s leaders toward upright solutions.